HeardLibrary/digital-scholarship/script/r/index.md

 [4.
 Where do I go from here?](next)

+## RStudio Cloud

+[RStudio Cloud](https://rstudio.cloud/) is a hosted version of RStudio in the cloud that allows you to run R code without installing R and RStudio on your local computer.
+It is in beta and is free, so it's worth trying out if you aren't sure that you want to commit to installing R and RStudio on your own computer.
+You can set up team access to a project and work collaboratively with others.

 ## R lessons at Vanderbilt

 Go to the [lessons home page](lessons/) for information, schedule, and registration.